jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 The entire endeavour cost us just over €2000 (30 000 ZAR).
 At the time it was a bitter pill to swallow, but having gone through it, I can now truthfully say that I would pay double tomorrow, even if it cost me kidney.
 Settling in another country comes with it's own set of challenges and for us, Wilco made the transition much easier.
 He's a trooper.
 We've enjoyed hiking with him all over the island and seen some pretty magical scenery.

 We now often struggle with the concept of home, but have come to realise that home is where the dog is.

-## Finding a pet friendly home

-Generally, Europe (especially the mainland) is pretty pet friendly and we found that people are willing to negotiate pets.
-You're better off dealing with the landlord self, we found that agencies didn't even reply if you mentioned the word dog.
-We were incredibly lucky and ended up living in the first house we viewed.
-My husband did arrive a month before us as Wilco still had to wait out the three months after his blood was drawn and we used that time to tie up our ends in South Africa and get everything ready this side.
-If moving with a pet, that would be my recommendation.

 ## Useful links